Originally published September 14, 2017 and updated July 31, 2020.

 Americans relived the first “television war” when PBS premiered the 18-hour documentary The Vietnam War, by filmmakers Ken Burns and Lynn Novick, in September 2017.
-Members of PBS stations can stream the Emmy-nominated documentary again through September 30, 2019 with the member benefit Passport.
+Members of PBS stations can stream the Emmy-nominated documentary again starting August 4, 2020 with the member benefit THIRTEEN Passport.

 What was the Vietnam War?

 The United States fought the Vietnam War to contain the spread of Communism in Southeast Asia, specifically from North Vietnam to South Vietnam.
 From the early 1960s to 1973, the U.S. escalated its involvement, first providing the South Vietnam regime financial aid and military guidance to eventually deploying 2.7 million troops to fight Viet Cong guerrilla forces and the encroaching Communist North Vietnamese Army.
 The Vietnamese were essentially fighting a civil war, but the North called the war the “Resistance War Against America” or “the American War.”

 What was happening in Vietnam before the Vietnam War?

 After nearly a century as part of the French colony Indochina, Vietnam finally shook off its French occupiers in 1954.
 Communist Vietnamese forces led by Ho Chi Minh had begun the Anti-French Resistance War (First Indochina War) in December 1946, and defeated French and loyalist Vietnamese troops at the Battle of Dien Bien Phu in August 1954.
 The post-war Geneva Accords used a Demilitarized Zone (DMZ) to separate Ho Chi Minh’s Democratic Republic of Vietnam in the north from Emperor Bảo Đại’s State of Vietnam in the south.